Dell-Networking/ansible-role-dellos-bgp/README.md

 This role facilitates the configuration of border gateway protocol (BGP) attributes.
 It supports the configuration of router ID, networks, neighbors, and maximum path.
 This role is abstracted for dellos9, dellos6, and dellos10 devices.

 The BGP role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in Dell EMC Networking OS connection variables, or the *provider* dictionary.
+You can use any of the built-in OS connection variables.

 Installation
 ------------